ChuBL/How-to-Use-Mindat-API/README.md

 - Thanks to the authors and maintainers of [mindat_api_test](https://github.com/jolyonralph/mindat_api_test) for their valuable work and for making the code available under the Apache License, Version 2.0.

+## Contact Information
+For questions and/or suggestions about this tutorial or the OpenMindat API project, please contact the repository manager jiyinz@uidaho.edu.